frebergguru/Seats-pdo-intl/README.md

 * Add support for sending rich mail
 * Make custom images instead of using unicode chars.
 * Add PDO rollBack functionality everywhere it is needed.
+* Make the mainpage more mobile friendly - Please contact me or create a new issue if you know how!

 ## map.txt:
 ```